Yosemite Orientation

 El Portal Road

-El Portal Road and Highway 140 entering the Park from Mariposa, CA is open, but may have chain controls in place during inclement weather.
+El Portal Road and Highway 140 entering the Park from Mariposa, CA is closed for repairs and should reopen today

 Glacier Point Road